StoicLoofah/spawningtool/README.md

 spawningtool
 ============

-spawningpool is tools for analyzing StarCraft 2 Replays.
+spawningtool is tools for analyzing StarCraft 2 Replays.
 It uses the data parsed by [sc2reader](https://github.com/GraylinKim/sc2reader) to make data available in a more human-digestable format.

-Currently, spawningpool offers a basic parser for extracting build orders from replays.
+Currently, spawningtool offers a basic parser for extracting build orders from replays.
 Our goal is to incorporate more sophisticated techniques from Artificial Intelligence to understand and classify these build orders.

 Installation
 ============
-From PyPi (mostly stable)
+From PyPi (stable but often out of date for the latest patch)
 ```bash
 pip install spawningtool
 ```